lunacorn/nixheads-mud/README.md

 dev note:
-This code needed a lot of work, and has required a rewrite for both functionality and cleanliness.... it remains as a backup for reference, and likely will be removed once all material is transferred
+This code needed a lot of work, and has required a rewrite for both functionality and cleanliness.... it remains as a backup for reference, and likely will be removed once all material is transferred.

+the current state of the new project while private is something we are both proud of, and believe others will enjoy both for ease of world building, and new features.

+hopefuly making our codebase both unique and complex, while also being much easier for world builders to create with.

 -------------